Theoretical Properties of Entropy in a Strong Coupling Region: Introduction

-The entanglement entropy in the Yang-Mills gauge theory is problematic in decomposition problems \cite{Casini:2013rba, Ma:2015xes} because the Yang-Mills gauge theory has spatial Wilson loop.
-If we consider the quantum chromodynamics (QCD) in a strongly coupled region, then the entanglement entropy should vanish because the QCD model is color singlet in the region.
-Therefore, this possibly implies that decomposition problems are not problematic in a strongly coupled region.
-The other point of view in the decomposition problems and a strong coupled region is to argue that factorization problems occurs due to ultraviolet scale.
-The large $N$ or weakly coupled $CP^{N-1}$ in a two dimensional lattice do not suffer from factorization problems, and this model in $AdS$ should dual to strongly coupled conformal field theory if $AdS/CFT$ correspondence is correct.
-Thus, this implies that strongly coupled conformal field theory may not suffer from decomposition problems \cite{Harlow:2015lma} also.
+The other point of view in the decomposition problems and a strongly coupled region is that the factorization problems of the entanglement entropy occur due to an ultraviolet (UV) scale \cite{Harlow:2015lma}.
+The large $N$ or a weakly coupled CP$^{N-1}$ theory on a two dimensional lattice does not suffer from the factorization problems and the model in the AdS background under the limit should be dual to a strongly coupled conformal field theory \cite{Kim:2016ipt}.

-Entanglement entropy of topological field theory only depends on topology of manifold.
-Thus, the entanglement entropy of topological field theories is independent of coupling constant.
-A theory with local interacting in a strong coupling region on lattice does not have local interacting terms between different sites, then the entanglement entropy should vanish, except for topological contributions.
-Therefore, the entanglement entropy of topological field theories should be a useful tool to classify phase structure in a strong coupling region at zero temperature on lattice.